infernojs/inferno/README.md

 Inferno.render(vNode, container);
 ```

-The first argument for `createVNode()` is a value from [`VNodeFlags`](https://github.com/trueadm/inferno/tree/master/packages/inferno-vnode-flags), this is numerical value that used to tell Inferno what the VNode is meant to describe on the page.
+The first argument for `createVNode()` is a value from [`VNodeFlags`](https://github.com/trueadm/inferno/tree/master/packages/inferno-vnode-flags), this is a numerical value that tells Inferno what the VNode describes on the page.

 ### `cloneVNode` (package: `inferno`)
 ```js